MicroEJ/docs/ApplicationDeveloperGuide/gettingStartedApp.rst

    Execution on Device

-- Click :guilabel:`Run` : depending on your Platform :ref:`BSP connection <bsp_connection>`, the application, the runtime library and the header files are automatically deployed to your BSP.
+- Click :guilabel:`Run` : The application is compiled and the application, the runtime library and the header files are automatically deployed to the locations defined in your BSP connection.

 ::

     =============== [ Deployment ] ===============
     MicroEJ files for the 3rd-party BSP project are generated to '<application-project>/<fully-qualified-name-of-main-class>/platform'.
-    The MicroEJ application (microejapp.o) has been deployed to: '<path-to-platform-lib-folder>'.
+    The MicroEJ application (microejapp.o) has been deployed to: '<relative_path>'.
-    The MicroEJ platform library (microejruntime.a) has been deployed to: '<path-to-platform-lib-folder>'.
+    The MicroEJ platform library (microejruntime.a) has been deployed to: '<relative_path>'.
-    The MicroEJ platform header files (*.h) have been deployed to: '<path-to-platform-include-folder>'.
+    The MicroEJ platform header files (*.h) have been deployed to: '<relative_path>'.
     =============== [ Completed Successfully ] ===============

     SUCCESS

-For each Platform BSP connection, platform options and :ref:`application options <application_options>` must be specified.
-Section :ref:`BSP connection options <bsp_connection_options>` specifies all options required for each BSP connection and how to set them.

 Generate the application.out file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case of full :ref:`BSP connection <bsp_connection>`, the application link can be triggered by executing the :ref:`build script <bsp_connection_build_script>` file.
+The application link can be triggered by executing the :ref:`build script <bsp_connection_build_script>` file:

 - Open :guilabel:`configuration` tab and select :guilabel:`Device` > :guilabel:`Deploy`.
-By default the options to deploy the application, runtime library and header files are already set.
+The options to deploy the application, runtime library and header files have already been set in the previous step.

-- Check :guilabel:`Execute the MicroEJ build script (build.bat) at a location known by the 3rd-party BSP project` (:guilabel:`deploy.bsp.microejscript` option).
+- If your BSP connection is not configured to execute the build script file (see :ref:`BSP connection options <bsp_connection_options>`), check :guilabel:`Execute the MicroEJ build script (build.bat) at a location known by the 3rd-party BSP project`.

-  - The platform options :guilabel:`root.dir` and :guilabel:`microejscript.relative.dir` must be set in the :guilabel:`bsp/bsp.properties` file, see :ref:`BSP connection options <bsp_connection_options>` for more details.

 .. figure:: images/bsp-options.png
    :alt: BSP connection options